 Protect your credit score: Closing your credit card can hurt your credit score if you’ve had it for many years.
 Downgrading your card instead of closing it allows you to keep the same credit line and doesn’t affect the age of the account.

-You’ll lose your premium benefits: Downgrading your credit card means you’ll lose access to many of the perks and rewards that came with the higher-fee credit card.
-Consider the benefits you enjoyed before finalizing your downgrade decision.
+You’ll lose your premium benefits: Downgrading your credit card means that you’ll lose access to many of the perks and rewards that came with the higher-fee credit card.
+Consider the benefits you have enjoyed before finalizing your downgrade decision.

 - Earn fewer rewards: A no-fee credit card will likely have a lower rewards structure, paying out a smaller number of points for the same amount of spending.
 If your overall spending has decreased, you’ll find yourself earning only a fraction of the rewards you previously accrued.